dolittle-interaction/JavaScript.Components.Aurelia/Documentation/templating/hierarchy_repeat.md

 ---
-title: Hierarchy Repeat
+title: Hierarchy Repeat & Children
 description: Details on how to work with the hierarchy repeat
 keywords:
 author: einari
 ---
-## Hierarchy Repeat & Children

 Some components require more than repeating over a flat list and data binding to a recursive hierarchical structure is not supported out of the box in Aurelia in a way that makes it easy to define and reuse a view template.